eclipse/epsilon-website/n/mkdocs/docs/doc/flexmi/index.md

 ## Use in Epsilon and Java

-Flexmi can be used like any other EMF resource implementation.
+Flexmi offers and registers an implementation of [EMF's Resource interface](http://download.eclipse.org/modeling/emf/emf/javadoc/2.4.3/org/eclipse/emf/ecore/resource/Resource.html) (`FlexmiResource`), and can be used like any other EMF resource implementation.
 For example, you can add `.flexmi` models as regular EMF models to the run configuration of your Epsilon program.
 An example of using Flexmi from Java follows.

 ```java
 ResourceSet resourceSet = new ResourceSetImpl();